-I create and share art that is meaningful, personal together with rooted in, lived experience.
+I create photography that centres on creating meaningful, personal photography informed by lived experience.
 My practice focuses on accessibility, disability, and diversity, with a strong emphasis on making photography adaptive rather than purely visual.
 Sustainability plays an important role in my work.
-I carefully consider where materials are sourced, prioritising environmentally conscious photographic processes.
+Sustainability guides my material choices and photographic processes.

 Artist statement

-Claire-louise is an eco-conscious alternative photographer whose work explores issues to do with health, wellbeing, disability and discrimination, in a forthright and compassionate way.
+Claire-louise is an eco-conscious alternative photographer whose work explores issues to do with health, wellbeing and disability, in a forthright and compassionate way.
 Through the unique practice of camera-less photography, which includes scannography, photogram’s, cyanotypes, chemigram’s, anthotype’s and chlorophyll printing, to create a sense of pronounced feeling for both the artist and audience.
-Her work studies; colour, texture, and sensory engagement.

 Materials for project’s are obtained by; scrap stores, charity shops donations or vinted where this approach reduces waste and resists unnecessary consumption within the creative industries.

-Pitman sees to educate people on inclusivity as she herself has 3 disabilities.
-Throughout her practice the aims are to be accessibility aware but the most important goal is trying to make sure no one is left out.
+I enjoy educating people on inclusivity as as someone with three disabilities.
+Throughout my practice the aims are to be accessibility aware but the most important goal is trying to make sure no one is left out.
 Why should individuals be singled out because photography is primarily visual based ?
-This can be executed by using; audio content, tangibility, repurposed materials and colour contrast.
+This can be executed by using; audio content, tangibility, repurposed materials and multi-sensory layering.
 Through personal identity and lived experience, her work functions as both self-reflection and education, advocating for inclusive photographic practices where no one is excluded.

 Biography